30 Oct Music Therapy for Senior Citizens

 “Music has been interwoven with societal evolution since time immemorial.
 There is no culture on earth that doesn’t have its music.
-Of late, music has transcended the boundaries of art and pleasure, to which it was oft relegated, and has showed strong potential as a healing agent for the brain.”
+Of late, music has transcended the boundaries of art and pleasure, to which it was oft relegated, and has shown strong potential as a healing agent for the brain.”

 Recent studies show that for senior citizens, depression can be dealt with through music therapy.

-Elderly patients often suffer from loneliness, anxiety, depression and chronic pain (even without any apparent physical disorder).
+Elderly patients often suffer from loneliness, anxiety, depression, and chronic pain (even without any apparent physical disorder).
 As they undergo physiological changes, they often suffer mental and physical pain without any explanation.

-Music works as an active therapeutic agent that reduces pain, depression, anxiety, mood swings and loneliness.
+Music works as an active therapeutic agent that reduces pain, depression, anxiety, mood swings, and loneliness.
 Other than conventional methods of treatment, music can be an equally potent medium to alleviate the physiological problems of the elderly.

-Classical music, as well as certain instruments such as piano and violin can soothe frayed nerves in general, and, for the elderly, can prove to be a blessing.
+Classical music, as well as certain instruments such as piano and violin, can soothe frayed nerves in general, and, for the elderly, can prove to be a blessing.

 Elderly people are often in the need of extra care and concern, and music therapy is a good way to make a beginning.